Home

 for future engagements.

-wear.
-If the outfit is patterned, pick a shade that appears
+to wear.
+If the outfit is patterned, pick a shade that

-within the design a bit less than the other colors and use
+appears within the design a bit less than the other

-that same shade of nail polish to emphasize that hue.
+colors and use that same shade of nail polish to emphasize

-solid color and allow them to dry completely.
-When they are
+the solid color and allow them to dry completely.
+When

-finished drying, use a thin brush or a toothpick with a
+they are finished drying, use a thin brush or a toothpick

-different color and trace a diagonal line going the same way
+with a different color and trace a diagonal line going

-on each nail.
-Try to make them as uniform as possible, and
+the same way on each nail.
+Try to make them as uniform

-as you become more and more adept at painting extra designs,
+as possible, and as you become more and more adept at

 School Spirited: